So Real (album): Commercial performance

-In the United States, So Real had moderate success debuting at number 71 on the US Billboard 200, significantly lower than expected by Epic Records, but later it managed to climb at the top fourty at number 31 on the chart due to promotions.
+In the United States, So Real had moderate success.
+The album debuted at number 71 on the US Billboard 200 and later peaked at number 31.
 The album spent a total of 23 weeks on the US Billboard 200 chart.
-It ranked at 116 on the year end chart of Billboard 200.
-The first single from the album "Candy" was not a major hit, as it peaked just outside the top 40 at number 41 on the US Billboard Hot 100 and debuted on the charts in thirteen countries, and was certified Gold in the US.
-The second single "Walk Me Home" did not manage to enter the Hot 100 but it charted on the US Pop Airplay chart.
+It ranked at 116 on the 1999 Billboard 200 year-end chart.
 So Real was certified RIAA Platinum in the US after four months with 1 million copies sold.

 Track listing

 Personnel

 Credits for So Real adapted from Allmusic.